MahmoudWalied/Word-Count/README.md

 # Word Count Plugin

 ## Description
-This plugin is designed to tally the number of words and characters in addition to calculating the estimated reading time for a chosen post.
+This plugin is designed to count the number of words and characters in addition to calculating the estimated reading time for a chosen post.

 ## Instructions